 The Faroe Islands – Europe’s Hidden Gem

-With exquisite commodites recognized by the elite of gourmet chefs of the world, there is every reason to tast the local food, regardless of being traditionally prepared by a housewife at home or at a gourmet restaurant.
+With exquisite commodities recognized by the elite of gourmet chefs of the world, there is every reason to taste the local food, regardless of being traditionally prepared by a housewife at home or at a gourmet restaurant.

-The people of the Faroe Islands are proud of their culture, language, knitting industry, boats, stone houses with grass roofs and their national costure, which is ofter seen at weddings or on special occasions.
+The people of the Faroe Islands are proud of their culture, language, knitting industry, boats, stone houses with grass roofs and their national costume, which is often seen at weddings or on special occasions.

-In 2007 the Faroe Islands was by National Geographic titled “The World’s most appealing destination” among 111 other island communities (Azores, Lofoten, Bamuda, Hawaii, etc.).
-The panel of 522 well-travelled experts in sustainable tourism said: “Lovely unspoiled islands – a delight to the traveller”
+In 2007 the Faroe Islands were by National Geographic titled “The World’s most appealing destination” among 111 other island communities (Azores, Lofoten, Bermuda, Hawaii, etc.).
+The panel of 522 well-travelled experts in sustainable tourism said: “Lovely unspoiled islands – a delight to the traveler”